How to Bridge the Gap Between Blog Traffic and Lead Generation

 People often look for pictures of information, and you can easily convert this into leads by leaning into the right image optimization tactics!
 Becker recommends that by optimizing things like alt text, file names, and about everything else associated with an image, you can ensure that your pictures are in the right image gallery (online).
 As a result, people will be more likely to stumble upon your content when searching for specific images.

 Sometimes, you may have your entire plan set and ready, but there can be a gap between your team and your content strategy.
 In other words, freelancers may have assumptions about your content goals and end up writing content that’s not valuable for lead generation.
 So, as you can realize, it’s a smart idea to realign your team with your content strategy regularly.

 It’s also essential to determine which of your writers are writing effective lead-generating content (or whether they even are).
 If someone doesn’t seem aligned with your content goals, it doesn’t necessarily mean cutting them out (or maybe it does).
 But even if you invest some time to educate or train them about optimizing content to increase lead generation, you can make a big difference!
-It’s all about communicating what you expect of them and ensuring they understand your content strategy.Take control of your ads with real-time campaign reports.
-Get Your Free Trial Now
+It’s all about communicating what you expect of them and ensuring they understand your content strategy.Start 7-Day Free Trial

 Focus on Journey Gaps Over Content Gaps